Take a closer look at our resident orcas

 Salmon migrations typically happen during the summer months.
 The SRKW mainly feed on a Chinook salmon run that passes San Juan on its way to the Fraiser River in Canada from June through September.
 A large, deep canyon on the west side of San Juan Island is perfect for foraging salmon, which is why orcas are often encountered in this area.

-During the winter months the SRKW have been seen as far south as Monterey Bay, California, and along the west coast of Vancouver Island.
+During the winter months the SRKW have been seen as far south as Monterey Bay, California and along the west coast of Vancouver Island.
 J Pod most frequently visits the Salish Sea throughout the year, while L Pod seems to prefer the outer coast of Oregon and Washington during the winter.
 Very little is known about K Pod’s travel patterns, as they are seen the least of any pod throughout the year.

 These pods are made up of family groups that will travel together for their entire lives.
 As a matriarchal society, offspring spend their wholes lives with their mothers, creating strong family bonds.
-Within a pod there are aunts, uncles, grandmas, sons and daughters who make up the family groups.
+Within a pod there are aunts, uncles, grandmas, sons and daughters who make up these family groups.

 Whales typically only leave their designated pod for mating purposes or social play.
 Often all three pods will meet and travel together in what is known as a “superpod.”
 Each pod has its own dialect of clicks, whistles and squeals, much like accents in humans.